 - and adjust the temperature on your smart thermostat by a few degrees.

-Our in-house testing at Which? has found both these hubs to be great listeners capable of understanding different dialects and words, so even if your speech isn’t completely clear you might find that a Google Home or Amazon Echo can understand you.
+Our in-house testing at Which? has found that the best speakers are capable of understanding different dialects and words.
+So even if your speech isn’t completely clear you might find that a Google Home or Amazon Echo can understand you.

-Read Which?
-Technology’s advice on how to buy the best smart home hub to help you pick the right hub.
+Read Which?’s advice on how to buy the best smart speaker to help you pick the right hub.

-We have outlined three key smart devices that you might like to consider for your own home as a starting point.
+Here are three key smart devices you might like to consider for your own home as a starting point.